Neurology: Training

 While neurologists may treat general neurologic conditions, some neurologists go on to receive additional training focusing on a particular subspecialty in the field of neurology.
-These training programs are called fellowships, and are one to two years in duration.
-Subspecialties include brain injury medicine, clinical neurophysiology, epilepsy, neurodevelopmental disabilities, neuromuscular medicine, pain medicine, sleep medicine, neurocritical care, vascular neurology (stroke), behavioral neurology, child neurology, headache, multiple sclerosis, neuroimaging, neurooncology, and neurorehabilitation.
+These training programs are called fellowships, and are one to three years in duration.
+Subspecialties in the United States include brain injury medicine, clinical neurophysiology, epilepsy, neurodevelopmental disabilities, neuromuscular medicine, pain medicine, sleep medicine, neurocritical care, vascular neurology (stroke), behavioral neurology, headache, neuroimmunology and infectious disease, movement disorders, neuroimaging, neurooncology, and neurorehabilitation.

 In Germany, a compulsory year of psychiatry must be done to complete a residency of neurology.

 In the United Kingdom and Ireland, neurology is a subspecialty of general (internal) medicine.
 After five years of medical school and two years as a Foundation Trainee, an aspiring neurologist must pass the examination for Membership of the Royal College of Physicians (or the Irish equivalent) and complete two years of core medical training before entering specialist training in neurology.
 Up to the 1960s, some intending to become neurologists would also spend two years working in psychiatric units before obtaining a diploma in psychological medicine.
 However, that was uncommon and, now that the MRCPsych takes three years to obtain, would no longer be practical.
 A period of research is essential, and obtaining a higher degree aids career progression.
 Many found it was eased after an attachment to the Institute of Neurology at Queen Square, London.
 Some neurologists enter the field of rehabilitation medicine (known as physiatry in the US) to specialise in neurological rehabilitation, which may include stroke medicine, as well as traumatic brain injuries.

 Physical examination

 During a neurological examination, the neurologist reviews the patient's health history with special attention to the patient's neurologic complaints.
 The patient then takes a neurological exam.
 Typically, the exam tests mental status, function of the cranial nerves (including vision), strength, coordination, reflexes, sensation and gait.
 This information helps the neurologist determine whether the problem exists in the nervous system and the clinical localization.
 Localization of the pathology is the key process by which neurologists develop their differential diagnosis.
 Further tests may be needed to confirm a diagnosis and ultimately guide therapy and appropriate management.
+Useful adjunct imaging studies in neurology include CT scanning and magnetic resonance imaging (MRI).
+Other tests used to assess muscle and nerve function include nerve conduction studies and electromyography.